Pennsylvania

 Takeaway

-A drier Lancaster basement usually comes from managing water pathways, not just reacting to moisture after it appears.
+A drier Lancaster basement usually comes from managing runoff and seepage before the space gets upgraded, not just drying it out after another damp spell.

 When to call a professional